aspose-diagram/Aspose.Diagram-Documentation/german/java/overview/feature-list/aspose-diagram-for-python-via-java-features/aspose-diagram-for-python-via-java-system-requirements/_index.de.md

 ﻿---
-title: Aspose.Diagram für Python über Java Systemanforderungen
+title: Aspose.Diagram for Python via Java System Requirements
 type: docs
 weight: 30
 url: /de/java/aspose-diagram-for-python-via-java-system-requirements/
 ---
 {{% alert color="primary" %}}

-Aspose.Diagram für Python über Java erfordert keine Installation von Microsoft Visio, da Aspose.Diagram selbst eine visio Erstellungs-, Konvertierungs- und Rendering-Engine ist.
-Um Visio-Dokumente anzuzeigen, die von Aspose.Diagram erstellt wurden, müssen Sie mindestens einen Microsoft Visio-Viewer installiert haben.
+Aspose.Diagram for Python via Java does not require having Microsoft Visio installed, as Aspose.Diagram itself is a visio creation, conversion, and rendering engine.
+To view Visio documents produced by Aspose.Diagram, you need to have at least a Microsoft Visio Viewer installed.

 {{% /alert %}}
 ## **Python-Version**